 The district may not use a parent’s refusal to consent to one service or activity to deny the parent or child any other service, benefit, or activity of the district.

 If the district is unable to obtain a parent’s consent, the district may use mediation procedures to obtain a parent’s consent or request a due process hearing asking the administrative law judge to override the parent’s refusal to consent to an evaluation or reevaluation.
 The district may not request a due process hearing to override a parent’s refusal to consent to initial special education services.
 The district may not use mediation or due process procedures to override a parent’s refusal to consent to an evaluation or reevaluation if the student is homeschooled or enrolled in a private school.

 C. Revocation of Consent

 Parents may revoke consent for the continued receipt of special education and related services.
-If parents revoke consent, the principal and school psychologist receiving the revocation will forward the revocation to the school district’s special education office.
+If parents revoke consent, the staff member receiving the revocation will forward the revocation to (insert appropriate staff member).

 Upon receipt of the parent’s written notice of revocation, the school psychologist:

-1. will provide prior written notice of 5 calendar days before the district stops providing services.
+1. will provide prior written notice within a reasonable time before the district stops providing services.
 The notice will include information about the effect of revocation and will inform the parent of the date the district will stop providing special education and related services.

 Discontinuation of special education and related services in response to the parent’s written revocation will not be in violation of FAPE and eliminates the district’s requirement to convene an IEP meeting or develop an IEP.
 However, the district does have a continuing Child Find duty, and staff will follow referral procedures if they believe the student should be referred for special education.
 In addition, parents may request that the district conduct an initial evaluation for eligibility for special education services after they have revoked consent for continued services.